-The plugin’s configuration page can be found under Job Listings > Settings, here you can configure the plugin to match your needs.
-We would suggest enabling Job Categories & Job Types which are by default disabled, you can also enable Multi Category & Multi Type selections, these will make your filtering system much more flexible.
+The plugin’s configuration page can be found under Job Listings > Settings, there you can configure the plugin to match your needs.
+We would suggest enabling Job Categories & Job Types which are by default disabled before importing sample content, you can also enable Multi Category & Multi Type selections, these will make your filtering system much more flexible.
 In the Job Submission tab you can configure the requirements for allowing users to submit job listings.

 For more information the plugin’s extensive documentation can be found here.

 It’s considered a good practice to set up the areas of your website that you won’t be editing a lot in the future, like the general site layout, the header, footer and some secondary functionality.

 You can change your general site options under Appearance > Customize > Site Options.
 Under the Layout section you can control your site’s and blog’s layout, as well as the site width and content/sidebar column ratio.
 The layout can then be overridden in each post/page individually.
 Under the Colors tab you can select the basic color palette for your installation and add a background image.
 Finally under Typography you can select the ideal font pairing from a full list of Google Fonts and customize font properties for key elements on desktop and mobile devices alike.
 You also have the option to disable Google Fonts altogether.

 Read this knowledge base article for more information regarding the site options.

 On the theme’s demo the header layout type is set to be transparent by default under Customize > Header > Layout.

 The header can be split into three key elements: